Betterment/journaled/README.md

   - **`:batch`** (default) - Uses the Kinesis `put_records` batch API for high throughput.
 Events are sent in parallel batches, allowing multiple workers to run concurrently.
 Best for most use cases where strict ordering is not required.

   - **`:guaranteed_order`** - Uses the Kinesis `put_record` single-event API to send events sequentially.
 Events are processed one at a time in order, stopping on the first transient failure to preserve ordering.
 Use this when you need strict ordering guarantees per partition key.
+Note: The current implementation requires single-threaded processing, but future optimizations may support batching and multi-threading by partition key.

   Example:
   ```ruby